Koh-e-Murad

 Koh-e-Murad (Balochi and كوه مراد) is a shrine located near the town of Turbat in the Baluchistan province of Pakistan.
-This location is a site of Ziyarat for Zikris.
+It is the most sacred site for Zikris community.
 Zikris believe that their Mahdi spent the last years of his life at this site praying and preaching his faith.

-Religious Zikris make a yearly pilgrimage to Koh-e-Murad on the 27th of Ramadan.
+The term Koh-e-Murad means mountain of desire.
+Zikris make a yearly pilgrimage to shrine on the 27th of Ramadan.
+They gather and recite prayers like Zikr-e-Elahi, Chogaan and Sepath.
+About 20,000 pilgrims visit the shrine annually.